Processes and Guidelines

 - Mandatory behavioral agreement that reinforces conduct expectations, with any further violations of the Code resulting in severe sanctions.

-Statement of Intent Regarding Medical Emergency
+Good Samaritan Provision: Intent Regarding Medical Emergency

 The welfare of students in the University community is of paramount importance.
 At times, students and other individuals may need medical assistance.
 The University encourages students to offer assistance to others in need, and also for students to seek assistance for themselves.
 Sometimes students may be hesitant to seek or offer assistance due to concerns that their conduct violates University rules, or that a student in a medical emergency will be charged with a rule violation.
+A “medical emergency” is defined as any situation where an individual’s physical and/or psychological health is at serious risk and immediate action must be taken to protect the individual or others.

 The University intends to exercise considerable discretion to avoid the finding of responsibility under the Student Code of Community Conduct in medical emergencies as defined in this policy for a student providing assistance, as well as for a student receiving assistance in cases of a medical emergency.
 Educational conditions may be imposed rather than conduct sanctions if appropriate based on the professional judgment of the Dean of Students or designee.